Germany marks 80th anniversary of first Jewish deportations | DW | 18.10.2021

 The first so-called "East Transport" left Berlin on October 18, 1941 with 1,089 Jewish men, women and children on board.
 Their final destination was the Lodz ghetto in Poland.

-Steinmeier acknowledged the historical burden of past crimes: "We Germans still bear the guilt that perpetrators, their assistants and those who aided the organized murder of European Jews brought upon themselves," Steinmeier said, adding, "We still feel shame over the fact that fellow citizens were taken from the heart of society, cheated, deprived of their rights, dispossessed and ultimately sent on a journey to their deaths."
+Steinmeier acknowledged the historical burden of past crimes: "We Germans still bear the guilt that perpetrators, their assistants and those who aided the organized murder of European Jews brought upon themselves," he said.
+"We still feel shame over the fact that fellow citizens were taken from the heart of society, cheated, deprived of their rights, dispossessed and ultimately sent on a journey to their deaths."

-Speaking of the "unfathomable, gruesome events" that took place at the time, the president pointed out that the most unsettling aspect of them was the fact that they took place in plain sight: "The crimes were committed for all to see, separation and deportation happened at the heart of German everyday life, that is the horrible truth."
+Speaking of the "unfathomable, gruesome events" that took place at the time, the president pointed out that the most unsettling aspect of them was the fact that they took place in plain sight.
+"The crimes were committed for all to see, separation and deportation happened at the heart of German everyday life, that is the horrible truth," he said.

 He warned that "antisemitism can never again have a place in our society," yet bemoaned that it apparently does, noting that Jews in Germany today are "repeatedly subjected to ever-harsher antisemitic hate speech and antisemitic attacks."